 Without going into all the details, I'll give you this small bit to ponder;

 "...
 They cleared the forests to establish pasture and to cultivate the land.
-They built the long barrow at St Lythans around 6,000 BP, about 1,500 years before either Stonehenge or The Egyptian Great Pyramid of Giza was completed."
+They built the long barrow at St Lythans around 4,000 BC, which is about 1,500 years before either Stonehenge or The Egyptian Great Pyramid of Giza was completed."

 These massive stones were once buried underneath a large mound as an earthen and stone chamber with an entrance and forecourt.
 Then people gathered here and buried their dead.
 What were they thinking?
 And why?